World War I

 World War II was deposited.

-The plaque is now at Dover Museum.
+The whereabouts of the plaque is now uncertain.

 with thanks to Joyce Banks, Paul Willmott